GASynstitute/GASynstitute/README.md

 - **Next Up**:
   - Deepening Python skills (because 🤖 definitely needs a Python brain)
   - Exploring Web 3.0 use cases (💡 “How can a 29-year-old sysadmin survive Web 3.0?”)

----

-## 🎯 Interests Beyond IT

-- **Trading Floor Tales**:
-  - Charting mini-Nasdaq futures, hunting scalps, and surviving the roller coaster.
-  - Journal entry: “Why going against the trend is like arguing with a supercomputer—thrilling, but usually one-sided.”
-- **Fitness Experiments**:
-  - Liver recovery! (no alcohol, no cheese, all the ginger-turmeric you can handle).
-- **Philosophy**:
-  - Embracing thought-flipping to challenge my own beliefs (and occasionally annoy friends with Socratic questions).

----

-> “Let’s turn ‘it works on my machine’ into ‘it works everywhere.’”
-> – GASynstitute